 In May 2006, the Company completed its acquisition of Silembia, a privately held company based in Rennes, France.
 Silembia developed semiconductor intellectual property for digital demodulation and channel decoding.
 The Company acquired all of the outstanding capital stock of Silembia in exchange for approximately \$20.5 million, which includes direct acquisition costs.
 Of such consideration, \$2.8 million was withheld as security for breaches of representations and warranties and certain other expressly enumerated matters.
-The acquisition was accounted for as a purchase business combination in accordance with SFAS 141 and accordingly, the results of Silembia's operations are included in the Company's consolidated results of operations from the date of the acquisition.
+The acquisition was recorded using the purchase method of accounting and accordingly, the results of Silembia's operations are included in the Company's consolidated results of operations from the date of the acquisition.
 Through the acquisition, the Company acquired engineering expertise and reduced the time required to develop new technologies and products.
 These factors contributed to a purchase price that was in excess of the fair value of the net assets acquired and, as a result, the Company recorded goodwill.
 None of the goodwill is deductible for tax purposes.

+9. Acquisitions (Continued)

 The purchase price was allocated as follows: goodwill-\$9.9 million; intangible assets-\$9.5 million; IPR&D-\$2.6 million; and net tangible assets-\$(1.5) million.